-[Intro paragraph] The best dental assistant job descriptions provide a few sentences that will introduce the prospective employees to your dental practice, culture, and working environment.
+[Intro paragraph] The best job descriptions provide a few sentences that will introduce the prospective employees to your dental practice, culture, and working environment.
+Keep in mind that an entry-level dental assistant job description should be less rigid than a description for a more senior-level role.
 This is where you can sell your practice or medical facility to job seekers and set yourself apart from competing listings.

 - Supports dental care delivery by preparing treatment room, patient, instruments, and materials.

 - Performs procedures in compliance with the Dental Practice Act.